onflow/cadence-lang.org/docs/tutorial/02-hello-world.md

 It's time to write your own "Hello World" contract.
 In this instance, the contract will:

-1. Create and initialize a smart contract with a single field of type `String`
+1. Create and initialize a smart contract with a single field of type `String`.
-1. Initialize the field with the phrase "Hello, World!"
+1. Initialize the field with the phrase "Hello, World!".
-1. Create a function in the contract that returns our greeting
+1. Create a function in the contract that returns our greeting.

 We will deploy this contract in an account, use a transaction to interact with the contract, and finally, explore the role of signers in a transaction.